JasonEtco/actions-toolkit/README.md

 // Returns `{ "my-action": {} }` from the repo's `package.json`
 const myActionsConfigs = tools.config('my-action')
-// Or returns a YAML file
-const myActionsConfigs = tools.config('my-action.yml')
+// Or returns a YAML file, parsed as JSON const myActionsConfigs = tools.config('my-action.yml')
-// Or returns a .my-actionrc file const myActionsConfigs = tools.config('.my-actionrc')
+// Or returns a .my-actionrc file, parsed as JSON const myActionsConfigs = tools.config('.my-actionrc')

 // Get the webhook payload that triggered the action